 It might surprise you to learn that regular family dinner conversations can increase your children’s vocabulary and reading ability.

 Research shows that these two benefits are enjoyed by all sorts of families, regardless of their income or economic status.

 Family dinner allows all family members to share news about their day.

 Research suggests that regular family dinners have a sustained positive impact on human development, impacting positively on motivation, personal identity, and a healthy self-image.

 Research also shows that children who enjoy regular family dinners are more likely to comprehend, consider, and comply with parental expectations.
 The more time a child spends with their family, the less likely they are to engage in anti-social or acting-out behaviors.
 Regular family dinners protect the mental and social health of children.

-Having regular family dinner may be an abrupt shift from how your family eats today, but the benefits in emotional, mental and physical health are confirmed by solid research.
+Having regular family dinner may be an abrupt shift from how your family eats today, but the benefits of emotional, mental, and physical health are confirmed by solid research.
 Why not take a hard look at how your family eats today and ask yourself… Can we do better than this?